ingridscience

 Distribute materials to make rainbows, either with one or several methods.
 These methods separate light into its colours.

-White light is a mixture of many colours.
-Other coloured lights are made up of a mixture of a subset of these colours.
-See the first photo to see how light colours mix to make new light colours.
+White light is a mixture of all the colours.
+Coloured lights are made up of a mixture of a subset of these colours.

 CDs/DVDs: